captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 layout: post
 ---

 I upgraded my encryption setup recently, so I thought I should write about it, just in case it is helpful to someone else.
 As a security professional, I have a different threat model from most folks, and as such my setup does involve a bit more complexity than what I'd recommend to everyone.
-But if you are a at-risk individual (journalist, person holding hundreds of bitcoins or other digital assets, activist) or if you are a linux user with too much free time - you might consider duplicating some of this.
+But if you are an at-risk individual (journalist, person holding hundreds of bitcoins or other digital assets, activist) or if you are a linux user with too much free time - you might consider duplicating some of this.

 I'll discuss some of the other approaches I've considered, and my thought process around each choice I made.
 There are general recommendations at the [bottom of the post](#what-do-you-recommend-i-use "Yes, you can skip the blog post with this link.
 I won't mind").